business dispute arbitration in Santa Rosa, California 95406

 3. How are arbitrators in Santa Rosa selected?

-Parties typically select arbitrators based on expertise, neutrality, reputation, and familiarity with local industries.
+Parties typically select arbitrators based on expertise, neutrality, reputation, and familiarity at a local employer.
 Local arbitration panels or organizations can assist in the selection process.

 4. Are arbitration agreements enforceable in California?